3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 We would like to implement a similar method to Brachmann *et al.* to refine the poses gathered by RANSAC.
 Each Hypothesis in the RANSAC instance will have a refinement method called `refine()` which will be able to improve the pose estimation if that hypothesis is chosen for refinement.
 The poses chosen for refinement will be handled within our RANSAC implementation.

+### Output to the Unity Interface

+The metadata associated with each detected object will be exported to Unity in a data-structure containing the x translation, y translation, z translation, x rotation, y rotation, z rotation, scale, and the object type according to the pre-existing 3D models.
+The translation values will provided according to the estimated center of the observed scene.
+This information will then be used to create and transform the object in a Unity scene.

 ## Unity Design

 # Design Summary